 It is unlikely that a student will learn from a teacher they don’t connect with or think cares about them.
 Therefore, when you approach schools, avoid promising them a quick fix to classroom management.
 Instead, embrace the reality that it takes effort and intentionality by teachers to develop relationships.

 How can your product or service do that?
 And, by all means, have successful anecdotes on how you were able to support teachers in this endeavor.

-Of course, there are some aspects of class management based on relationship building you should include when you approach schools.
+Of course, you should include some aspects of class management based on relationship building when you approach schools.
 Here are four to keep in the forefront.

 Providing caring, safe, and respectful classrooms is essential.
-It’s more important than any curriculum and many schools haven’t realized that and need your help.
+It’s more important than any curriculum; many schools haven’t realized that and need your help.

 Positive relationship building can happen in many ways.
 One way that is overlooked is teacher-parent communication.
 Make it simple for teachers to convey positive sentiments to parents about their children.
 It is amazing how rare this is.
 Most parents receive negative messages from schools about their children.

-that teachers can get excited about.
-Being able to create this is one way to separate the pearl from the oyster.
-One design principle to consider is a program that involves community and student input.
+Those teachers can get excited about it.
+Creating this is one way to separate the pearl from the oyster.
+One design principle is a program involving community and student input.
 How can you support schools to make that happen?

 There are features of education that are timeless – relationships are one of them.
 Relationships are the key.
 This mantra needs to be part of your lead with schools.
 Unfortunately, it has been lost over time.
 Make the time to bring it back into the spotlight.